Tom-PIT/Connected.Docs/en/Sales/Domain/SalesDomain.md

 ![Sales Domain](../Assets/SalesDomainSitemap.png "Sales Domain")

 > [!NOTE]
-> The available sales documents and features depend on each company’s commercial configuration and active modules.
+> The available domains depend on each company’s configuration and business model.

 ## What is included in the Sales domain?